selimslab/logos/readme.md

 # logos

-it is a simple OS from scratch
+How OS works?
+This question led me to go search for answers.

+First I have read  Operating Systems: Three Easy Pieces, then I followed the great [os-tutorial](https://github.com/cfenollosa/os-tutorial).
+After reading the other books below, I have started to understand, re-write, and connect the existing pieces.

-It is able to boot, use screen and keyboard, and get user input.
-It has a simple shell.
-Maybe it will have a filesystem later.
+Logos is able to boot, use screen and keyboard, start a simple shell, and get user input, Maybe it will have a filesystem later.

 It is 32 bit and the assembly core is written for x86.

 ## Development